 STEP 4: STAIN AND SEAL

 The next step is to stain all of your boards and dowels.
-We chose this stain from Minwax, again because we were going for a knock off of the Pottery Barn ladder, but you can choose any stain or paint color that matches your decor and style preferences.
+We chose this stain from Minwax, again because we were going for a the style of the rustic designer ladder, but you can choose any stain or paint color that matches your decor and style preferences.

 After the stain has dried for 24 hours, use a matte polyurethane to seal the wood.
 This step isn’t absolutely necessary, but I highly encourage it as a way of keeping the stain from getting on your blankets.